Vaginal thrush

 Complications of vaginal thrush

-Vaginal thrush doesn’t usually cause any long-term problems.
-But some women get recurrent bouts of thrush.
-Fewer than five in every 100 women are thought to be affected by this.
-If your thrush keeps coming back, it can make you feel down or depressed, and it can affect your sex life too.
-See your GP to get some support if this happens to you.
-You can also read more about thrush coming back in our FAQ: Why do I keep getting thrush?
+If your thrush keeps coming back, it can make you feel depressed, and it can affect your sex life too.
+See a GP to get some support if this happens to you.

 Vaginal thrush might keep coming back if you:

-- don’t complete the full course of your thrush treatment
+- don’t take your thrush treatment properly

 - have a type of thrush that’s resistant to treatment